jumpstarter-io/wp-jumpstarter/README.md

    This allows installing in a second or less.
 3. Activating required plugins.
 4. Atomically move the database in place.
-   This allows the install to be indempotent.
+   This allows the install to be idempotent.
 5. Restart by execve'ing itself so environment sync can run.

 Environment sync is done the following way: